 Pick the license supplied to you by Support or Sales representative.

 Once the license is applied, server lets you through to its interface.
-Open Settings -> General and click "Generate client config".
+Open Settings -> General and click "Generate agent config".
 You'll need to edit your config file before downloading.

 Adjust the fields in the config:edit the server's IP address if necessary or put there server's DNS address; you can also regenerate the bootstrap token if it expired or got compromised; if necessary, edit default storage path.